 The implications of this are manifold.
 On the one hand, the legal order is undermined at the state and national levels, whereas at the international level, actors increasingly avoid the law and its structured mechanisms, resorting rather to ad hoc solutions and arrangements.
-Although both are critical, the latter development is tangibly more important as it stalls the top-down process of legal consolidation, whereby observance of the law at the international level trickles down to observance of the law at the national level.
+Although both are critical, the latter development is tangibly more important as it stalls the top-down process of legal consolidation, whereby observance of the law at the international level.